Cold War Anthropologist

 ‘Drawing on new archival sources, this fascinating study will appeal to students and scholars interested in the gendered experiences of women anthropologists in the mid-twentieth century, the emergence of medical anthropology, the everyday practices and shifting policy terrain of both Mexican and U.S. development programs, the tensions and alliances among researchers from Mexico and the United States, research institution building in both countries, and much more.’—A. Kim Clark, author of Gender, State, and Medicine in Highland Ecuador: Modernizing Women, Modernizing the State, 1895-1950

-Stephanie Baker Opperman is an associate professor of Latin American history at Georgia College.
+Stephanie Baker Opperman is a professor of Latin American history at Georgia College.
 Her work has been published in the Journal of Women’s History, Bulletin of Latin American Research, the Latin Americanist, and Endeavour.